VisActor/VTable/docs/assets/tutorials/en/column_type/sparkline.md

 # Chart Types Supported by Minicharts

-In VTable, the table shows the type`columnType`Set to`sparkline`Used to generate minigraphs.
+In VTable, the table shows the type`cellType`Set to`sparkline`Used to generate minigraphs.
 At present, the miniature chart types provided by VTable only support line graphs.
 Over time, VTable will gradually enrich the chart types of minigraphs, and will also support various miniature chart types such as bar graphs and area graphs in the future.

 # Introduction to sparklineSpec configuration for miniatures